-Additional state priorities to align federal, state and local adoption and digital equity activities will be detailed in the state's forthcoming Digital Equity Plan.
+Additional state priorities to align federal, state and local adoption and digital equity activities will be detailed in the forthcoming State Digital Equity Plan.

-Technical Assistance: The division appreciates NTIA's continued support and guidance during the development of its five-year plan, initial proposal and Digital Equity Plan.
+Technical Assistance: The division appreciates NTIA's continued support and guidance during the development of its five-year plan, initial proposal and State Digital Equity Plan.
 The BEAD leadership team and federal program officer provide a reliable source for assistance, and the division looks forward to continued cooperation in the future.

-Funds provided by NTIA for planning allow the division to hire technical assistance and consultants to provide support during the planning and implementation of the BEAD and Digital Equity programs.
+Funds provided by NTIA for planning allow the division to hire technical assistance and consultants to provide support during the planning and implementation of the BEAD and State Digital Equity Plan programs.
 The division will continue to evaluate technical assistance needs as planning continues and implementation begins.
 The division will update the plan and consult with NTIA if the need arises for additional technical assistance.